WillDean1997/CSCI246/README.md

 - Online Quiz: due Wednesday (5 December 2018)

 ### Finals Week
-- Final Exam: cumulative exam from 4:00-5:50pm on the 10th of December [Fall 2018 finals schedule](http://www.montana.edu/registrar/exams/201870%20Finals%20Week%20Schedule_Version%20B.pdf)
+- Final Exam: cumulative exam, 4:00-5:50pm on the 10th of December [Fall 2018 finals schedule](http://www.montana.edu/registrar/exams/201870%20Finals%20Week%20Schedule_Version%20B.pdf)

 ---

 This syllabus was created, using wording from previous courses that I have